 Guaranteed Income Supplement (GIS)

-In addition to pension, some Canadians may wish to continue working part-time past the age of retirement.
-In that case, you can still have a little stream of income coming in, even if the trickle is slower.
+In addition to a pension, some Canadians may wish to continue working part-time past the age of retirement.
+In that case, you can still have a small stream of income coming in, even if the trickle is slower.